influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 ## obj spec.template.buildPod

-Template for Kafka Connect Build `Pods`.
-The build pod is used only on Kubernetes.
+"Template for Kafka Connect Build `Pods`.
+The build pod is used only on Kubernetes."

 ### fn spec.template.buildPod.withEnableServiceLinks